MarekSlenker/AlleleSorting/README.md

 #### Input files:
-* Alligned sequences in fasta format
+1) Alligned sequences in fasta format
+Allele sequences of **tetraploid** sampes, which should be sorted to two homeologs have to be named as follow:
+&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp; <sample_name>-a1
+&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp; <sample_name>-a2
+&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp; <sample_name>-a3
+&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp; <sample_name>-a4
+&nbsp;
+where <sample_name> have to be listed in a parent mapping file (see bullet 3).
+&nbsp;
+other sequences, or at leas sequences of sampes belonging to **diploid** Parent A have to be named as:
+&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp; <parentSample1_name>-a1
+&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp; <parentSample1_name>-a2

-* Phylogenetic trees in newick format
+2) Phylogenetic trees in newick format
+Bulided from alligned sequences.

-* A parent mapping file containing a list parental species and individuals (samples)
+3) A species mapping file containing a list **diploid** species and individuals (samples)
 This mapping file should have one line per species, and each line needs to be in following format:
 &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp; species1:<sample1_name>,<sample2_name>
 &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp; `amara:ambC014_101,ambC024_103,ammC029_102`
 &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp; `matthioli:matGRM9`

+Not all samples need to be listed here.
+To sort allels of tetraploids, only samples of Parent A are required.
+Hovever, if you want to use other tools, e.g. to calculate distances of identified homeologs of tetraploid to all other diploid species, have to be listed.

-* A sample file, containing a list of samples, which alleles have to be sorted to homeologs
+* A sample file, containing a list of **tetraploid** samples, which alleles have to be sorted to homeologs
 Each sample in a separate line.
 &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp; <sample3_name>
 &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp; <sample4_name>
 &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp; `barC007_103`
 &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp; `barC010_102`

-* A list of sequences to process.
+* A exon / gene list to process
-!!!!!! toto nerob, len listni sekvencie v seqDir
+Aligned sequence and phylogenetic tree built from particular sequence have to have the same basis of the file name.
+This is the list of those names.
+Script will iterate through this list and take sequence and corresponding phylogenetic tree.

 #### Pipeline Output:
+* Alligned sequences in fasta format

 All needed functions are stored in `functions.R` file.